msupb/Semantic_web_app/README.md

 # Semantic_web_app

-Semantic web application built with NodeJs and ExpressJS using sparql-http-client, StardogJs, and HandlebarsJs for routing.
+Semantic web application built with NodeJs and ExpressJS using sparql-http-client and StardogJs.

 Stardog server is required for using the application.
 The application queries a local Stardog db.